isomerpages/moe-nls/_curriculum/Character Education/Aesthetics.md

 **Aesthetics Vision –** Students to discover their talents and strengths, become thinking, creative individuals who contributes to the community.

 The **Aesthetics Development** Framework guides the holistic development of our students through the Visual and Performing Arts instructional programme and co-curriculum.
 It consist of pedagogical approaches for skills and character education to develop the desired learner outcomes.

-The framework objectives are for every student to be able to **Create, Explore and Appreciate and Respond** the arts.
+The framework objectives are for every student to be able to **Create, Present, Appreciate and Respond** in the arts.
 Through the opportunities provided, students develop knowledge and skills, and a lifelong passion for the arts and build character.

 ![Aesthetics Development Framework](/images/Character%20Dev/Aesthetics/AES%202023_2.png)